pmcollins/gumdrop/gumdrop.json/README.md

 ```

-In this way, we can assemble converters of arbitrary depth and complexity.
+In this way, we can assemble `Converter`s of arbitrary depth and complexity.